-Tennessee legislative session finish tied up over test woes
+Tennessee lawmakers vote to shield teachers from test woes

 NASHVILLE, Tenn.
-(AP) — Tennessee lawmakers are still hashing out how to address the state’s recent school testing snafus, an issue that’s complicating the end of their legislative session.
+(AP) — Tennessee lawmakers have cleared a bill they believe will hold teachers harmless in the state’s recent school testing snafus, resolving a lingering issue holding up the legislative session’s conclusion.

-On Wednesday, House lawmakers amended a bill to ensure the problems with TNReady tests aren’t used against teachers in evaluations.

-Senators haven’t acted yet on the proposal, but lawmakers continued working into the evening.
+The House and Senate lawmakers passed an amended bill late Wednesday that says no adverse action could be taken against students, teachers, schools or districts based on the TNReady test results.

-Lawmakers last week passed a bill to keep students, teachers and schools from suffering because of TNReady failures.
+Lawmakers last week passed similar legislation.
 It addressed teachers by saying decisions about their employment, termination and compensation can’t be based on the 2017-2018 school year tests.
+But House lawmakers were wary Wednesday that that bill wouldn’t sufficiently protect teachers.

 Most Read Nation & World Stories